Updated June 2017.

-Can you guess the most common eBook formatting mistake authors make when they’re getting their manuscript file ready for ePUB conversion?
+Can you guess the common eBook formatting mistake authors make when preparing for ePUB conversion?

 Thrilling quiz, I know.
 But here’s the answer: they use the tab key or space bar to indent paragraphs in a Word document.

 You should NOT use the tab key or space bar to indent paragraphs in your eBook manuscript doc.

 The results won’t be entirely catastrophic – the world will keep spinning, but your eBook might come out on the other end looking like a mess.

 To make your eBook as pretty as can be, AVOID the tab key and space bar for paragraph indents.
 Instead, use the paragraphs settings in the formatting palette in Word to set indents to the first line of each paragraph.
 The ePUB conversion process will go smoothly and your readers will be happier, too.

 How to automatically switch tab indents to proper eBook manuscript indents

 What if you’ve already indented every single paragraph in your 400 page masterpiece by using the tab key?
 There is a quick solution for SOME folks (it depends on your version of Word).
 In some versions of Microsoft Word (I’ve heard that 2007 can be buggy in this regard), you can use the Find and Replace functions in the EDIT menu.
 Simply put “^t” in the Find field and nothing in the Replace field.
 Click Replace All.